osquery/foundation/docs/office-hours/20200901_meeting_notes.md

 people.
 Making these useful is a huge value add.

 Some discussion about different models people have for using osquery.
-No clear concensus.
+No clear consensus.
 * seph thinks about osquery as an api translator.
-It makes inaccessible things accessable
+It makes inaccessible things accessible
 * Teddy thinks about it as presenting valuable information ready to go
 * Some of this could be presented through packs and queries.